vippsas/vipps-login-api/vipps-login-api-howitworks.md

 ![Overview of agreements](images/vipps-login-step6-2.svg)

 ## Great!
-Now you know how the Vipps Login process works
+Now you know how the Vipps Login process works.

 Take a look at the technical documentation in the [Vipps Login API Guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md).